The monument

 One of the largest major arches in the Roman world

-Equivalent to the volume of the Eiffel Tower
+Equivalent to the solid volume of the Eiffel Tower

 Height of the Pont du Gard